- Judith is dedicated to helping her clients make peace with food, their bodies, and themselves through counseling.

 - Judith is dedicated to educating and supporting mental health/health professionals who treat clients with eating and weight concerns through her speaking, books, and consultation.

 - Judith is dedicated to changing the conversation about dieting, food and weight for the general public so that together we can create a culture that supports a healthy and satisfying relationship with food and honors the natural diversity of body size.

-Judith is a Licensed Clinical Social Worker (LCSW) with over 25 years of experience as a therapist, speaker and author.
+Judith is a Licensed Clinical Social Worker (LCSW) with over 30 years of experience as a therapist, speaker and author.
 She received her Master’s degree in Social Work from the University of Michigan and completed a post-graduate fellowship and Michael Reese Hospital in Chicago with a focus on eating disorders.
-Judith specializes in Binge Eating Disorder and other overeating struggles.
+Judith specializes in Binge Eating Disorder, chronic dieting, and weight concerns.
 She uses the Health At Every Size® framework to promote wellness beyond weight and address social justice issues that affect people of all sizes.

 Judith lives in the Chicago area.
 She loves to walk, read, meditate and spend time with family and friends.

 I wanted to share this story about myself that I wrote as an article for a magazine.